Codesee-io/docs/docs/quick-start.md

 **Filtering**

-* You can hover over any function name and click on the `•••` button to filter out and hide all functions of that type by selecting "Exclude All - Filter out all instances."
+* You can hover over any function name and click on the `•••` button to filter out and hide all occurrences of that same function by selecting "Exclude All - Filter out all instances."

 ## Using stories to capture your understanding